the-launch-tech/dw-intertrackor/README.md

 I really enjoyed putting together a simple real-time interaction tracker.
 And, I think it plays nicely with the novel button idea - adding another dimension of play.

 My only reservation is that during the development of the Java backend I scoped out a set of schemas/packages that was too robust for the amount of time I had to work on the project - not to mention my inexperience with Java.
-After being very close to tying it all together, in the end, I had to make some sacrifices in my schema datatypes in order to meet all requirements.
-Due to this a lot of the ground I made within Spring Boot was scrapped in favor of a less than ideal methodology.
+After being very close to tying it all together, in the end, I had to make some sacrifices.

 Nonetheless, the ideas for the front-end that I touched on were very fun - and hopefully pretty cool to play around with.